metabrainz/picard-docs/getting_started/status_icons.rst

 3. The number of MusicBrainz releases loaded.
 4. The number of files with pending action (e.g. loading, saving, fingerprinting).
 5. The number of active network requests.

+If there are any plugin updates available and the notification icon is displayed, clicking the icon will open the Plugins options page where you can review the available plugin updates and select which ones to install.

 .. raw:: latex